-Teachers employed by the Council are members of the Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education.
+Teachers' Pension Scheme, administered by Capita Teachers' Pension Scheme, administered by Capita Teachers' Pensions on behalf of the Department for Education.
 The Scheme provides teachers with specified benefits upon their retirement, and the Council contributes towards the cost by making contributions based on a percentage of members' pensionable salaries.

 In 2020/21 the Council paid £2.88 million (2019/20 - £2.56 million) to Teachers' Pensions in respect of teachers' retirement benefits, representing an average of 23.68% (2019/20 - 20.88%) of pensionable pay.
 A number of Public Health staff transferred to the Council from the NHS and as part of the conditions of their transfer have remained in the NHS pension scheme.
+The Council's contributions to the scheme in 2020-21 was £63k (2019-20.268%).